Blog · Review Essay · Last reviewed June 23, 2026

 Read in 2026, the book points beyond social-media governance toward AI agents.
 An agent that books travel, filters applicants, drafts correspondence, updates records, buys services, or routes requests does not need inner life to exercise institutional force.
 It needs permission, integration, memory, objectives, and an organization willing to treat its output as action.
 The political question becomes sharper: when automated systems do things, who is entitled to inspect the grounds, contest the result, limit the mandate, and assign responsibility?

 Susskind's republican vocabulary helps because agentic AI is often sold through convenience.
 Convenience is real, but it is also how power becomes ambient.
 When a system suggests the next step, pre-fills the justification, selects the recipient, and scores the priority, it narrows action while feeling helpful.
-Freedom in that environment is not restored by a checkbox that says the user remains responsible.
+Freedom in that environment is not restored by a checkbox saying the user remains responsible.
 It requires logs, appeal, procurement rules, domain limits, human review with authority, and public standards for when delegation is unacceptable.

 Where the Book Needs Care